mapzy/docs/docs/sync-mode/sync-api.md

   --header 'Authorization: Bearer b77a3260decc61f10f8z25ca8990elA'
 ```

-If you accidently exposed your API key, let us know (bonjour@mapzy.io) and we'll generate a new one for you.
+If you accidently expose your API key, let us know (bonjour@mapzy.io) and we'll generate a new one for you.
 If you're self-hosting, you will need to re-generate it manually (see [GitHub discussions](https://github.com/mapzy/mapzy/discussions) for help with self-hosting).

 ## API endpoint